 Option 2: Betting Online in New York

 Beginning in January 2022, residents in the Big Apple and across New York state could finally place wagers online.
-There are eight sportsbooks currently available.
+There are nine sportsbooks currently available.
 They each feature a unique sports wagering app with a sign-up bonus.
-Take a look at our sports betting overview to determine the right app for you and to utilize a welcome promo.
+Take a look at our sports betting bonuses overview to determine the right app for you and to utilize a welcome promo.

 Option 3: Betting in Another State

-Online sports betting is legal in the nearby states of Connecticut, New Jersey, and Pennsylvania.
+Online sports betting is legal in the nearby states of Connecticut, Massachusetts, New Jersey, and Pennsylvania.
 The closest retail sportsbook to New York City is the Meadowlands Racetrack, which shares a parking lot with MetLife Stadium on the other side of the Hudson River from Manhattan.
 Pennsylvania has basically the same online gambling laws as New Jersey.
 As long as you’re over 21 and within state lines, you can bet on sports online at licensed sportsbooks.